Dr. Dolittle 2: Plot

 Logging magnate Joseph Potter and his lawyer Jack Riley attempt to make a deal with John to spare some parts of the forest, until Archie tells John he has prepared his "big finish" to win Ava and goes after a beehive at the edge of a tall hill, ignoring John's warnings and the attacking bees who also attack a nearby Riley.
 He manages to get the hive, finally winning Ava's heart and the respect of the other forest animals.
 Ava then dumps Sonny, finally having had enough of his rudeness to Archie.

 In a game of hide and seek with Ava, Archie is tranquilized by Riley.
 John learns that Archie had somewhat destroyed the back of a restaurant.
 After getting information from a weasel, John visits Archie in jail, telling him that he may be too dangerous to go free and will be sold to a Mexican circus, ending John's chance of saving the forest.
-John realizes that Charisse has developed her father's gift of talking to animals, reigniting his determination to save the forest.
+His determination is quickly reignited, however, when John realizes that Charisse has developed her father's gift of talking to animals.
 He rallies the animals of the forest not to give up without a fight and free Archie.
 Charisse, Eric, and Maya rebel against the loggers with the aid of wolves, while word of Archie's predicament spreads, leading animals around the world to go on strike.

 At Potter Wood Industries, Mr. Potter and Riley are attacked by the animals.
 While Riley takes the brunt from the birds, wolves, and bees, Mr. Potter is cornered by Ava and Joey, forcing him to finally start negotiating with John and the animals.
 As the negotiations go on, the strike continues to grow with several animal pros like race horses and Shamu getting in on the act.
 Finally, a deal is made and the Dolittles and animals accept, freeing Archie and saving the entire forest outside San Francisco.

 John and Charisse become closer, talking with and helping animals together, while Archie and Ava mate and have two cubs who try to take after their father.